Verified Gross Mass (VGM) Guide: SOLAS Compliance for Freight Forwarders

 Key Takeaways

 Verified Gross Mass is the single declared figure that tells a carrier exactly how heavy a packed container is before it is stacked on a ship.
 It is not an estimate and not the cargo weight alone.
-VGM is the combined weight of three things: the cargo, all packaging, dunnage, and securing materials inside the box, and the tare weight of the empty container as stamped on the container door.
+VGM is the combined weight of three things: the cargo, all packaging, dunnage, and securing material inside the box, and the tare weight of the empty container as stamped on the container door.

 Definition

 The acronym answers most of the questions shippers actually ask.
-"What does VGM stand for?"
+What does VGM stand for?
 Verified Gross Mass.
-"What is VGM in shipping?"
+What is VGM in shipping?
 The verified weight of a loaded container that SOLAS requires before vessel loading.
-The term is used identically across every major trade lane, so a VGM filed for a container leaving Shanghai means the same thing as one filed in Rotterdam or Long Beach.
+What is the VGM full form?
+The same three words, used identically across every trade lane, so a VGM filed for a container leaving Shanghai means the same thing as one filed in Rotterdam or Long Beach.

 Why SOLAS Made VGM Mandatory